collective-action/tech/README.md

 **This repository is meant to be a live document.
 We need your help to ensure its accuracy and completeness!
 See the [Contribution Guidelines](CONTRIBUTING.md) for more information about how to contribute.**

 > Journalists.
-Please include a link to the repository (collectiveactions.tech) in your article if this data has informed your work.
+Please include a link to the repository (collectiveaction.tech) in your article if this data has informed your work.
 >
 > Academics.
 Please include a citation to the repository if you have used this data in your project.
 Tan, J.S. and Nataliya Nedzhvetskaya.
 (2020).
 Collective Actions In Tech. https://github.com/collective-action/tech